earnstjp/jpba-/Documentation.md

 Copy the Public IP address.

-Use following commands in the process : chmod 400 your-key.pem ssh -i earnst6 ec2-user@<http://3.107.125.181/>
+Use following commands in the process : chmod 400 earnst6 ssh -i earnst6 ec2-user@<http://3.107.125.181/>

 STEP 3: Link Domain (e.g. from GoDaddy)

-Go to your domain provider (e.g., GoDaddy).
+Go to your domain provider

 Find DNS Management for your domain.